 Other Spiderman locations in New York

-Flatiron Building: This iconic New York building served to recreate the headquarters of the Daily Bugle newspaper, where Peter Parker (Tobey Maguire) works as the superhero's photographer in the first Spiderman movie.
+- Flatiron Building: This iconic New York building was used to recreate the headquarters of the Daily Bugle newspaper, where Peter Parker (Tobey Maguire) works as the superhero's photographer in the first Spiderman movie.

-Joe's Pizza: It is the pizzeria where Peter works as a delivery boy in the second movie.
+- Joe's Pizza: It is the pizzeria where Peter works as a delivery boy in the second movie.
 It is located at 233 Bleecker Street but is now actually three doors down at 7 Carmine Street.
-According to Woody Allen, the best pizza place in New York.
+According to Woody Allen, the best pizzeria in New York.

 9. The New York Stock Exchange in The Wolf of Wall Street, in the Financial District

 With its characteristic skyscrapers and suits, Wall Street and the New York Stock Exchange building is the heart of the Financial District.
-Precisely, everything that happens in this trading floor has been used to tell stories in films such as The Wolf of Wall Street.
+Indeed, everything that happens on the trading floor has been used to tell stories in films such as The Wolf of Wall Street.

 Where is it?